Guide to VeraCrypt – Safely Encrypt Files

 Click OK and the pop-up will disappear.
 Should you not want to encrypt any additional devices or drives, you can conclude the process by clicking on Done.

 Now, open the program's main window and choose one of the free drive letters (i.e. "J") and click on Select File.
-In the pop-up window that opens, select the data storage device that you've just created an encrypted file container in by clicking on its internal drive name (for example, Device\Harddisk3\Partition1 LW I:).
+In the pop-up window that opens, select the data storage device where you've just created an encrypted file container by clicking on its internal drive name (for example, Device\Harddisk3\Partition1 LW I:).

 Encrypt a System Partition With VeraCrypt